LayerXcom/safety-oracle/README.md

 #### Algorithm

-1. Construct the lobbyin graph or get it.
+1. Construct the lobbying graph or get it.

 2. From `view`, we can see that there are validators from which the estimate of the latest messages is `CAN_ESTIMATE` or `ADV_ESTIMATE` or unknown.